 - Giuseppe Verdi - Most prominent composer of operas in teh century.

 Famous Italians in TV cartoons: His Dog Elroy...
 "The Jetsons" by Hanna/Barbera (Italian)

 Italians introduced America to certain types of pizza and pasta that many people love.
 Then there is opera.

 The Metropolitan Opera rose to become one of the best opera companies globally under its manager, Giulio Gatti-Casazza (1869-1940) who brought singers Enrico Caruso, Rosa Ponselle, Amelita Galli-Curci, Beniamino Gigli, and Ezio Pinza and conductor Arturo Toscanini.
 Gatti-Casazzi managed the Met from 1908 to 1935.
-Then there is Pavarotti.
+In modern times, we had Pavarotti.